 Website redesigns at the University of San Diego take into account a completely new navigation structure (i.e. menu), design, and content strategy.
-Research and discovery is also included at the beginning of every project so that key stakeholders (such as prospective students and faculty) can provide feedback on their impressions and usage of the current website.
+Research and discovery is also included at the beginning of every project so that key stakeholders (such as prospective students and their parents) can provide feedback on their impressions and usage of the website.
 The following is the process we follow from start to finish:

 - Research and Discovery

-- Information Architecture
+- Information Architecture and User Experience

-- Concept/Design Development
+- Content Auditing and Development

-- Technical Development
+- Concept Development

-- Content Development
+- Development and Programming

 - Focus groups with outside audiences

-- Meetings with departments and key stakeholders
+- Interviews with departments and key stakeholders

 - Analytics review

-These findings are the basis for our later decisions regarding site architecture, navigation and design.
+These findings are the basis for our later decisions regarding site architecture, navigation, and design.

+Visual appearance, although important, is only one aspect of design.
+The utility of the site (how well it functions) and its usability (how effectively users can navigate it) are also key factors.
 In many cases the core navigation structure of a website normally goes back to when the site was last redesigned.
-The outdated design does not serve the university's needs and the needs or perspective students.
-As such, we have been working to remove the "business hierarchy" from our websites toward a more user-centric and visitor-friendly form of navigating to areas of interest and information.
-The following is an example of a new information architecture based on the core USD website:
+The outdated design does not serve the university's needs and the needs of prospective students.
+As such, we remove the "business hierarchy" from our websites and support a more user-centric and visitor-friendly form of navigating.
+Based on the findings in previous stages supporting content must be created and edited following the new architecture that is in place for the website.